The Bastian Family Career Center is not just for Seniors!

 - Consider a term abroad or think about offering your services as a volunteer or an intern in a career field of your interest.

-- Develop a relationship with the Bastian Family Center for Career & Pre-Professional Development by scheduling appointments to discuss preparation for your career interests.
+- Develop a relationship with the Bastian Family Career Center by scheduling appointments to discuss preparation for your career interests.

 Junior: Evaluation and Decision Making